PlayWithMagic/PlayWithMagic.org/README.md

 *metadata*: All of the discrete fields we ask magicians to fill out.
 Over time, these fields will become searchable and will drive all kinds of unique innovations.

 So What?
 Well, if you're not a magician, then it's probably not very interesting.
-But if you are a magician -- perhaps one who has grown up in an Internet era -- then this is a terrific place to share, to learn and to collaborate.
+But if you are a magician — perhaps one who has grown up in the Internet era — then this is a terrific place to share, to learn and to collaborate.

 Using PlayWithMagic.org